Prostate biopsy results: PIN and ASAP

 If you've been diagnosed with PIN or ASAP and are worried about prostate cancer, speak to your doctor or nurse.
 Read more about your risk of getting prostate cancer.
 Or you could speak to one of our Specialist Nurses.

 Researchers are looking at whether certain diets or medicines can help to prevent prostate cancer in men with PIN.
 But we need more evidence for these.
-Remember, many men with PIN will not get prostate cancer.
+Remember, many men with PIN or ASAP will not get prostate cancer.

 What are the symptoms of PIN and ASAP?